ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 You can also use the online version https://vial.rocks/ .

-Keyboards like Athena1800 that use the RP2040 controller cannot be compatible with the online version of Vial for AVA / VIA / Vial in a single firmware.
+Keyboards like Athena that use the RP2040 controller cannot be compatible with the online version of Vial for AVA / VIA / Vial in a single firmware.
 To use it, you need to download the desktop version from https://github.com/yangdigi/vial-gui/releases/.
 This version merely adds support for VIA PROTOCOL 12.

 ### 3 Connect VIA